synfig/synfig-docs/source/main_concepts/keyframes.rst

 Usage of Onionskin
 ~~~~~~~~~~~~~~~~~~

-To properly use the onion skin feature (``Alt+O`` or ) you should
+To properly use the onion skin feature (``Alt+O`` or
+``Menu Caret -> View -> Toggle Onion Skin``) you should consider the
-consider the frame where the keyframes are set.
-Onion skin will show you
+frame where the keyframes are set.
+Onion skin will show you the before
-the before and after keyframes images with a 50% opaque copy of the
+and after keyframes images with a 50% opaque copy of the current view.
-current view.
 Also the current view is 50% opaque.

 See `Onion Skin <Onion_Skin>`__ for more detail.